similab/FSTest/README.md

 </br>
 <b>1.
 Description</b>
 </br>
-FSTest is a GitHub repository of Python scripts to identify and visualize genomic loci under natural selection using the "Fst" statistics described by Hudson, Nei, Weir & Cockerham, and wright as well as "di" transformation by Akey using parallel computing.
+FSTest is a script written in Python to identify and visualize genomic loci under selection using the "Fst" statistics described by Hudson, Nei, Weir & Cockerham, and wright as well as "di" transformation by Akey employing parallel computing.
+The software has been written by Siavash Salek Ardestani and Seyed Milad Vahedi under the supervision of Dr. Younes Miar.
+Efforts have being made to add new features that would make it more beneficial for selection signatures analysis.
 </br>
 <b>2.
 Download and installation</b>
 </br>